digideskio/web-centric_comp/wcc_a1.md

 ## Justification ##

-The client currently relies on traditional means of advertising such as business cards ...
+The client currently relies on traditional means of advertising such as business cards, poster adverts etc.
 A website enables the business to tap into a certain demographic unattainable before: that of the ever-growing user base of internet services.
+It's setup is followed by the adoption of digital marketing strategies such as display advertising, search engine optimization (online visibility) and social media marketing (Facebook, Tumblr, Google+).
+These techniques have proven to be more affordable compared to traditional marketing, to increase profitability in terms of revenues, to improve connectivity with the customer and to offer real-time results for the business strategies employed (web traffic).
+In that view, the website can serve the purpose of building brand image while maintaining a competitive approach in the catering business, which is important for survival as well as for business expansion.
 We postulate that an online presence for Epi de Dieu ltée would help it gain an edge over its competitors in its field.

-Streamlined workflow with less interruptions.
+A website provides a 24/7 service, making the information available at any time.
+The clients can also contact the pastry through messages or mail, means which are non-intrusive to the business.
-Increased productivity since employees aren’t required to answer phone calls etc.
+This would result in a streamlined workflow with fewer interruptions since employees will not be required to answer phone calls.

+those would considerably increase the productivity of the business, decrease paper work and related inventory stock and also making a better planning of stock all those making the business more cost efficient.
+Finally the website is easily accessible from any devices such as smartphones, tablets, or laptops that are connected through mobile data or internet.
+The latter would be updated every day so as to keep our clients in the loop for any changes that would be made or any sort of promotions that would be available.

+An order portal produces direct revenue and measurable profit

 A web-app has the advantage that it is easily scalable.
 It also, is consistently accessible from a range of devices

-An order portal produces direct revenue and measurable profit